 - Choose a new hobby that you are not good at and start learning about it.

 - Get a hot bubble bath going and make it extra cozy with nice candles and music.

 - Learn to knit yourself some cozy socks.

 - Learn to cook a new meal.
-If you order groceries online, you don’t even have to go shopping!
+You’ve already cooked breakfast and now it’s time to stretch your skills.
+If you order groceries online, you don’t even have to leave the house!
 (Consider wearing pants when opening the door for the delivery person though, otherwise things might get awkward.)